apache/geode/Debugging-GemFire-Applications.md

 If you are not using the CallbackArgument for your application, use the the callbackArgument to encode information about the caller or the data, which you can log in your LogListener.

-Events which are logged by the calling thread, are logged by the calling thread as shown below:
+Events for operations initiated in the local vm are logged by the calling thread as shown below.
+In this case vm_1_thr_10_edge4_w1-gst-dev18_10648.
 ```
 [info 2014/05/30 14:04:10.674 PDT <vm_10_thr_10_edge4_w1-gst-dev18_10648> tid=0x51] Calling remove with key Object_395 value null, containsKey true, containsKeyOnServer true